This post may contain affiliate links. Please read my disclosure and privacy policy.

 Ingredients For Almond Flour Chocolate Chip Cookies

 • Almond Flour.
-This recipe calls for blanched almond flour, which means the skins have been removed from the almonds before they are finely ground.
-I don’t recommend using almond meal (ground whole almonds) as the cookies will be much softer in that case.
+This recipe calls for blanched almond flour, which means the almonds’ skins have been removed before they are finely ground.
+I don’t recommend using almond meal (ground whole almonds), as the cookies will be much softer.
+Try my Almond Meal Cookies for a tested option, instead.

 • Coconut sugar.
-If you’re not familiar with this type of sugar, it has a slightly lower glycemic index compared to white sugar.
-Granulated sugar helps cookies spread, so if you reduce the sugar in this recipe, don’t be surprised if the cookies don’t spread properly.
+This sugar has a slightly lower glycemic index than white sugar.
+Granulated sugar helps cookies spread, so if you reduce the sugar in this recipe, don’t be surprised if they don’t spread as well.

 • Butter.
 I use butter in this recipe for a classic flavor, but you can substitute it with coconut oil if you need a dairy-free option.
 Be sure to read the recipe notes for the correct amount.
 I use salted butter for the extra boost of flavor.

 • Egg.
-When working with gluten-free recipes, eggs are helpful for binding and lift.
+When working with gluten-free recipes, eggs help bind and lift.
 If you need an egg-free recipe, I don’t recommend using a flax egg here.
 (The cookies will be too gooey.)
 Try my Vegan Chocolate Chip Cookies for an egg-free alternative.

 • Baking soda.
 This ingredient helps the cookies spread and rise slightly.
 If your cookies don’t budge, your baking soda might not be fresh enough.
 (Butter and granulated sugar also contribute to spreading, so keep that in mind if you are making adjustments.)